aswinrajeev/blogly/README.md

-# blogly
+# Blogly

-Blogly is an open-source desktop application for bloggers and content writers
+Blogly is an open-source desktop application for bloggers and content writers.